Z-eq/cisco-ccna-examtest/README.md

         └── highscores.json # Saved highscores (Managed by app.py, excluded from repo)

-If you need help or have any questions mail me at : zeq.alidemaj @ gmail com

-    📄 Licensing

-This project is licensed under the MIT License - Its free to use change or whatever you wish!
+Licensing: This project is licensed under the MIT License - Its free to use change or whatever you wish!

-.
+If you need help or have any questions mail me at : ###### zeq.alidemaj @ gmail com